autocorr/faust_line_imaging/docs/source/environment.rst

 ------------------
 The pipeline script can be used with the "monolithic" versions of CASA v5 (Python 2) or CASA v6 (Python 3).
 These are the versions of CASA downloaded from the main website.
-The pipeline has been primarily tested under CASA v5.6 (the current Calibration Pipeline release), but has been tested to at least work under CASA v6.2.
+The pipeline has been most extensively tested under CASA v5.6 (the current Calibration Pipeline release), but has been tested to at least nominally work under CASA v6.2.
+We recommend using CASA v5.6 (or the latest v5 release) for consistency and accuracy.
 The "Standard Products" to be distributed to the ALMA Archive are made using CASA v5.6.

 The script may also be run using the